 So bad has the land grabbing been especially in Meru Municipality that MCA Elias Murega in 2018 demanded that the Lands CEC provides a list of all public plots.

 Mr Murungi said his administration would study the report and act on the recommendations, adding that land grabbers would be dealt with.

 “The exercise recorded wide-ranging findings relating to disputes, grabbed and land that has been encroached on,” the governor said when he received the report at the county headquarters.

 “When we set up this committee, we wanted to have an official record of all public land.
 With this report, I now declare total war on grabbers of public land.
 We will ensure the land is repossessed and secured,” he added.

 At the same time, Mr Murungi warned owners of plots in Meru Town, that have remained undeveloped for several years, that they will have to surrender them to the county for reallocation.

 The governor said plots were allocated for a purpose and asked owners to either develop or surrender them, adding that failure to construct buildings according to plans had led to sluggish development in the town.

-The county Lands department said it was carrying out an audit of buildings in the town to establish those that are uninhabitable with a view to recommending their demolition.
+The county Lands department said it was carrying out an audit of buildings in the town to establish those that are inhabitable with the view to recommending their demolition.

-The town has a high number of buildings that are in a deplorable condition, with some going unpainted for several years and have become an eyesore.
+The town has a high number of buildings that are in deplorable condition, with some going unpainted for several years and have become an eye sore.

 Lands, Housing and Physical Planning CEC Jeremiah Lenya said a report will be compiled after the audit, which will make recommendations on how refurbishment of buildings will be carried out.